-Variable (state-dependent) movement.
-In the models considered so far, the state of an object was identical to its direction of movement.
-Furthermore, the only change in state allowed was from moving in a specific direction to standing in place, and such a change took place (only) as a result of a collision with another object.
+$^{20}$ Postulating the opposite does not seem reasonable because this would distinguish standing objects that originally moved along the same line from standing object that originally moved on a different line. $^{21}$ We reduce testing in the first model to testing a promise problem in the second model such that only allowed was from moving in a specific direction to standing in place, and such a change took place (only) as a result of a collision with another object.
 Here we consider moving objects that hold a more complex state, which encodes not only their current direction of movement but also some additional information.
 Such objects can vary their direction of movement also when they do not collide with any other object, and their response to a collision is not necessarily stopping (although we still do not allow two objects to occupy the same location at the same time).

 Unfortunately, this model of moving objects is not easier to handle than the general model of fully visible states.
-That is, for any $d \ge 1$, testing consistency of the evolution of d-dimensional environments with fully visible states is not made easier when we confine these environments to represent the variable (state-dependent) movement of objects in a d-dimensional grid.
-This follows from the fact that such (stateful) moving objects can emulate the evolution of any environment having fully visible states.40 Details follow.
+That is, for any $d \geq 1$ , testing consistency of the evolution of d-dimensional environments with fully visible states is not made easier when we confine these environments to represent the variable (state-dependent) movement of objects in a ddimensional grid.
+This follows from the fact that such (stateful) moving objects can emulate the evolution of any environment having fully visible states.
+Details follow.

-For any evolution rule $\Gamma: \Sigma^{3^d} \to \Sigma$, consider moving objects (in a d-dimensional grid) that encode (in their own state) the state of the corresponding cell.
-Initially, for each $\bar{i} = (i_1, ..., i_d) \in [n]^d$, the state of location \bar{i} is encoded in the state of an object that resides in location $(2i_1 + 1, ..., 2i_d + 1)$.
-The emulation of a single evolution step (according to Γ) is done by having the object "communicate" the "encoded state" to their neighbors by their movement in the next $O(3^d \cdot \log |\Sigma|)$ time units.
+For any evolution rule $\Gamma: \Sigma^{3^d} \to \Sigma$ , consider moving objects (in a d-dimensional grid) that encode (in their own state) the state of the corresponding cell.
+Initially, for each $\bar{i} = (i_1, ..., i_d) \in [n]^d$ , the state of location $\bar{i}$ is encoded in the state of an object that resides in location $(2i_1+1,...,2i_d+1)$ .
+The emulation of a single evolution step (according to $\Gamma$ ) is done by having the object "communicate" the "encoded state" to their neighbors by their movement in the next $O(3^d \cdot \log |\Sigma|)$ time units.